-Old English sceaphierde, from sceap "sheep" (see sheep) + hierde "herder," from heord "a herd" (see herd (n.)).
+Middle English shep-herd, "man who leads, tends, and guards sheep in a pasture," from Old English sceaphierde, from sceap "sheep" (see sheep) + hierde "herder," from heord "a herd" (see herd (n.)).
 Similar formation in Middle Low German, Middle Dutch schaphirde, Middle High German schafhirte, German dialectal Schafhirt.

-1790, "to herd sheep," from shepherd (n.).
-The metaphoric sense of "watch over or guide" is first recorded 1820.
+1790, "to tend, guard, and watch sheep," from shepherd (n.).
+The metaphoric sense of "watch over or guide" is attested by 1820.
 Related: Shepherded; shepherding.